uccps-samples/cakephp-ex/README.md

 ### Hot Deploy

-In order to immediately pick up changes made in your application source code, you need to run your built image with the `OPCACHE_REVALIDATE_FREQ=0` parameter to the [oc new-app](https://docs.okd.io/latest/cli_reference/basic_cli_operations.html#basic-cli-operations) command, while performing the [installation steps](https://github.com/sclorg/cakephp-ex#installation) described in this README.
+In order to immediately pick up changes made in your application source code, you need to run your built image with the `OPCACHE_REVALIDATE_FREQ=0` parameter to the oc new-app command, while performing the [installation steps](https://github.com/uccps-samples/cakephp-ex#installation) described in this README.

-	$ oc new-app utccp/templates/cakephp-mysql.json -p OPCACHE_REVALIDATE_FREQ=0
+	$ oc new-app utccp/templates/cakephp-mysql-example.json -p OPCACHE_REVALIDATE_FREQ=0

 Hot deploy works out of the box in the php image used with this example.

-To change your source code in the running container you need to [oc rsh](https://docs.okd.io/latest/cli_reference/basic_cli_operations.html#troubleshooting-and-debugging-cli-operations) into it.
+To change your source code in the running container you need to oc rsh into it.

 	$ oc rsh <POD_ID>

-After you [oc rsh](https://docs.okd.io/latest/cli_reference/basic_cli_operations.html#troubleshooting-and-debugging-cli-operations) into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.
+After you oc rsh into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.

 ### Source repository layout